-When looking at a web site, ask yourself the following:
+When looking at a web site, ask yourself:

 Is the author or organization identifiable?